What Causes Heat Waves, And Why Are They Dangerous?

 But on very humid days, the water vapour in the atmosphere

-limits the effect of radiation of heat into the atmosphere,
+limits the effect of radiation of heat into the atmosphere, and night time temperatures, particularly apparent temperatures, stay high.
+People under heat stress during

 the day have little opportunity to recover overnight.